aistra0528/Hail/README_EN.md

 - `com.aistra.hail.action.UNFREEZE_ALL`: Unfreeze all apps at Home. `extra` is not necessary.

+- `com.aistra.hail.action.FREEZE_NON_WHITELISTED`: Freeze all non-whitelisted apps at Home. `extra` is not necessary.

 - `com.aistra.hail.action.LOCK`: Lock screen. `extra` is not necessary.

 - `com.aistra.hail.action.LOCK_FREEZE`: Freeze all apps at Home and lock screen. `extra` is not